insert alt text here!

 Khovsgol Ice Festival

-The Khovsgol Ice Festival takes place on or around March 3rd and 4th in northern Mongolia.
+The Khovsgol Ice Festival takes place annually on or around March 3rd and 4th in northern Mongolia, showcasing the winter beauty and rich culture of the region.

 (All the following images were taken by our guest Kairi Aun.)